 As a Rangel Fellow, Pineda plans to pursue a master’s in Public Policy with a concentration in Political and Economic Development.
 He plans to work as an economic officer in the Foreign Service, to build and maintain positive economic, trade, and other commercial interests between the U.S. and host governments and local business communities.

-Pineda worked with Lauren Bartshe-Hanlen at USF’s Office of National Scholarships in preparing his application.
+Pineda worked with Lauren Bartshe-Hanlen at USF’s Office of National Scholars in preparing his application.
 Students who are interested in applying for the Rangel Fellowship or similar awards in the future are encouraged to contact the office by visiting their website.